hpc17-raspi-cluster/raspi-cluster/docs/Setup.md

 * Copy the `etc/systemd/network/11-ethernet-eth1.network` file to `/etc/systemd/network/`

 The script `scripts/eth1-setup.sh` will run the above step for you.
+At this point, you can ssh into the access node and then ssh into any of the Pis from there.
+Internet connection won't work any node other than access node.

 ##### Using virtualized ethernet setup